KetakiT/GettingAndCleaningDataCourseProject/README.md

-# Gettinga and Cleaning Data - Course Project
+# Getting and Cleaning Data - Course Project

 This repository contains solution to course project required by 'Getting and cleaning data' course on Coursera.